 This was also featured in Never Been Kissed and The Magic Belle Isle, but I prefer these two films better with the song.

 Taking a different approach entirely, the late/great filmmaker Tony Scott (with scorer Harry Gregson-Williams) hinged his whole romantic sci-fi thriller, Déjà Vu, around Don’t Worry Baby.
 The song landed across several scenes, in fact.
 Its sly kickoff occurring during another superb Scott sequence, the film’s opening titles.
 Like Towne’s plot, this set of lovers have to overcome trouble ahead.
 And Ridley Scott’s younger brother was known for keenly displaying relationships between two people on most of his films.
 Moreover, the song focused on cars and a girl.
 In Scott’s hands, the tune would eerily match-up with the story of a detective, a vehicle (with a terrorist bomb onboard), and the girl killed as a result.
-Who he falls for, post-mortem.
+Who the investigator falls for, post-mortem.
 While story and lovers coalesce by each film’s final scene, only here does time travel, and notably love, compel Brian Wilson’s lyrics to literally all come true:

 She makes me come alive And makes me want to drive When she says "Don't worry baby" Don't worry baby Don't worry baby Everything will turn out alright